 If you have any questions about how funds are being distributed, or would like to do some fundraising for us, please get in touch.

 The projects outlined below were due to take place over the course of 2019 and 2020.
-As a result of the Coronavirus pandemic there may be some delays to these projects, but activities will resume when it is safe to do so.
+As a result of the Covid-19 pandemic, some projects experienced delays to the planned activities, while others were able to continue delivering modified services.

 Share of Funds raised in 2018